skyscrapers/terraform-vault/README.md

 ### Terraform providers

 Because this module can be configured to setup a DynamoDB table in a separate region from the main table, it expects two Terraform providers: `aws` and `aws.replica`.
-If you want to enable the replica table, you'll need to create a second `aws` provider targeting the region you want to put the replica table on, and then pass it on to the module as `aws.replica`:
+If you want to enable the replica table, you'll need to create a second `aws` provider targeting the region you want to put the replica table in, and then pass it on to the module as `aws.replica`:

 ```
 provider "aws" {